techstars-archive/code-challenge/README.md

 not write much CSS as part of this submission, but I'm happy to answer questions or write some on the spot in the interview.

+I chose to use postgres for the database mainly because the Docker documentation does, making it easier to deploy.

 For a "quick & dirty" deployment, I'm using `docker-machine` with `docker-compose`.
 Were this a real production app, I would create a Jenkins pipeline to build the Docker image, push it to AWS ECR, and deploy it in one of a number of ways: